-(a lovely traditional thatched 18th century pub offering local ales and a seasonal menu)
+(a lovely traditional thatched 18th century pub offering local ales and a seasonal menu.
+Dog friendly.)

 The Lamb Inn, Steep Hill, Leafield Road, Crawley OX29 9TP

-(another quintessentail 18th Century Oxfordshire pub with an outdoor pizza oven and beer garden for those sunny evenings!)
+(another quintessentail 18th century Oxfordshire pub with an outdoor pizza oven and beer garden for those sunny evenings!
+Dog friendly.)

 The Cotswolds market towns of Charlbury, Chipping Norton and Witney also offer a wide variety of restaurants and pubs to choose from.
 One of our

 If you prefer to do some home cooking during your stay then do visit one of the nearby Farmers’ Markets.

 You will find a wide range of locally produced products including jams, pickles, seasonal organic vegetables, traditionally made pork sausages, local pork and lamb as well as delicious cakes and pastries.